-Fall 2014: McLain Clutter participates in the conference All Out in the Streets, hosted by the University of Chicago Urban Network.
+Fall 2014: McLain Clutter participated in the conference All Out in the Streets, hosted by the University of Chicago Urban Network.

 March 2014: McLain Clutter lectures and exhibits Radical Railbanking and Scenarios for Detroit at the BSA as part of the exhibit Rights of Way: Mobility and the City, curated by James Graham and Meredith Miller.